-1 beep - Manual.
-Starts when the button is pressed and stops when pressed again.

-2 beeps - Automatic.
-Sounds for 20 seconds every 2 minutes when the loco is stationary.
+- 1 beep Manual.
+Starts when the button is pressed and stops when pressed again. - 2 beeps Automatic.
+Sounds for 20 seconds every 2 minutes when the loco is stationary. - 3 beeps Automatic.
+Operates for 20 seconds every 4 minutes when stationary.
 (Default)

-3 beeps - Automatic.
-Operates for 20 seconds once every 4 minutes when the loco is stationary.